pmmaster12/micrograd/README.md

 # Mini Autograd Engine

-A lightweight scalar-based automatic differentiation engine built from scratch in Python, inspired by the core concepts of [micrograd](https://github.com/karpathy/micrograd).
+A lightweight scalar-based automatic differentiation engine built from scratch in Python.

 ## Features